Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - Open `printer.cfg` file and find `[mcu]` section.

-- Edit the following line with serial you have just obtained like this:
+- Edit the following existing line with serial you have just obtained like this:
 ```
 serial: /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0
 ```